jhauberg/comply/README.md

 > The arguments `--except` and `--check` (which allow you to exclude, or include, certain rules) contradict the philosophy of the project, but are made available for debugging purposes.

-### Why use `comply` when we have [`clang-tidy`](http://clang.llvm.org/extra/clang-tidy/)?
+### Why use `comply` when we have [`clang-tidy`](http://clang.llvm.org/extra/clang-tidy/) (among others)?

-To get a different perspective.
+The answer to that is, simply, to get a different perspective.

 These tools- while similar in nature- are not identical, and both will look at your codebase differently, offering unique insights.
+There's no reason why you couldn't just use both.

-However, objectively, `clang-tidy` is without question the more mature and seasoned choice for general linting purposes.
-It is also a much larger beast, and can be daunting at a glance.
+However, objectively, `clang-tidy` and `clang-format` is without question the more mature and seasoned choices for general linting purposes.
+They are also much larger beasts, require configuration and can be daunting at first glance.

-At the very least, `comply` is easy to get going with, so why not give it a try?

 ## License